How to Download iCloud Backup Files (Full 2026 Guide)

 #Common iCloud Download Problems and Fixes

-Three issues account for most of the failed downloads we’ve seen reported in Apple’s support forums.
+Three issues account for most of the failed downloads reported in Apple’s support forums.

 Two-factor codes not arriving.
-Trusted devices need to be online and signed into the same Apple ID.
-When you’re locked out, Apple recommends using account recovery at iforgot.apple.com, which can take anywhere from a few hours to several weeks depending on account history.
+Trusted devices must be online and signed into the same Apple ID.
+If you’re locked out, use account recovery at iforgot.apple.com.

 Web interface timing out on large selections. iCloud.com starts to choke when you try to select more than about 1,500 photos at once.
 Break the selection into smaller batches by year or month and download those separately.
-We’ve watched the browser tab freeze for over a minute on 2,000-item selections before either timing out or eventually responding.
+A 2,000-item selection can freeze the browser tab for over a minute before either timing out or eventually responding.

 Stuck “Preparing Download” status.
 This usually means the server is repackaging a large archive in the background.
 Apple’s status page sometimes flags iCloud delays during peak hours.
-Waiting 15 to 20 minutes is faster than retrying immediately.
+Waiting 15 to 20 minutes is faster than retrying immediately, because each retry restarts the packaging process from scratch.
 When the iCloud settings screen on your phone is stuck instead, our fix-it guide for iPhone stuck on updating iCloud settings covers the device-side path.

 When you’ve lost the password for the Keychain that protects local copies of your downloads, our forgot Keychain password recovery procedure walks through the supported paths.